facebookresearch/dinov2/MODEL_CARD.md

 # Model Card for DINOv2-S/B/L/g

-These are Vision Transformer models trained following the method described in the paper:
+These are Vision Transformer models trained following the method described in the papers:
-"DINOv2: Learning Robust Visual Features without Supervision"
+"DINOv2: Learning Robust Visual Features without Supervision" and
+"Vision Transformers Need Registers".

+We provide 8 models:
+- 1 ViT-g trained from scratch with 3 ViT-S/B/L models distilled from the ViT-g, without registers.
-We provide 4 models: 1 ViT-g trained from scratch, and 3 ViT-S/B/L models distilled from the ViT-g.
+- 1 ViT-g trained from scratch with 3 ViT-S/B/L models distilled from the ViT-g, with registers.

 ## Model Details
-The model takes an image as input and returns a class token and patch tokens.
+The model takes an image as input and returns a class token and patch tokens, and optionally 4 register tokens.

 The embedding dimension is:
 - 384 for ViT-S.